kubernetes/website/content/en/docs/concepts/services-networking/service.md

 You can specify your own cluster IP address as part of a `Service` creation request.
 To do this, set the `.spec.clusterIP` field.
-For example, if you already have an existing DNS entry that you wish to replace, or legacy systems that are configured for a specific IP address and difficult to re-configure.
+For example, if you already have an existing DNS entry that you wish to reuse, or legacy systems that are configured for a specific IP address and difficult to re-configure.
 The IP address that a user chooses must be a valid IP address and within the `service-cluster-ip-range` CIDR range that is specified by flag to the API